Luis Guzman Joins ‘Shameless’ Cast As Worthy Opponent For Frank [Spoilers]

 — Luis Guzman (@IamLuisGuzman) February 9, 2019

-While it seems like Frank may have made a new friend in this newcomer, the friendship is short lived when Mikey reveals he is only there to fight dirty and win – not to make friends.
+While it seems like Frank may have made a new friend in this newcomer, the friendship is short-lived when Mikey reveals he is only there to fight dirty and win – not to make friends.

 Once they trimmed down the people who showed up to the actual competitors, the competition began, and all contestants were asked to go out and find materials to construct a bed for the evening.

 Unfortunately for Frank, his new friend followed him and ended up blowing the horn on the truck he was stealing material from before striking him and taking the material.
-Frank was able to salvage bubble wrap last minute but ended up losing the competition to Mikey.
+Frank was able to salvage bubble wrap at the last minute but ended up losing the competition to Mikey.

 #HoboLoco Competition.
 South Side, Chicago. ???? #OverheardSouthSide #Shameless #OnlyOnShowtime pic.twitter.com/9xiTatjayN